 - You will receive a confirmation email upon processing your cancellation request.

 Take a guided tour of the Piney Grove Church cemetery, which dates all the way back to the end of the Revolutionary War.
 In the early 1780s, the Davidson and Alexander families moved from Old Fort and settled near Bee Tree Creek in the Swannanoa Valley, on land the colonial government had recently seized from the Cherokee.
 In 1831, Piney Grove Church was established.
 Today there are about 1,800 gravesites in the Piney Grove cemetery, with the oldest headstone believed to date back to the 1820s.
-Local historians and tour guides Bill Alexander and Glenn Cox will detail the lives of many of the people buried in the cemetery, painting a picture of hundreds of years of Swannanoa Valley history.
+Local historian will detail the lives of many of the people buried in the cemetery, painting a picture of hundreds of years of Swannanoa Valley history.

 Swannanoa was once home to a thriving downtown, known to locals as “The Station.”
 Bordered by the Beacon Blanket mill and the railroad tracks, Swannanoa’s downtown included cafes, grocery stores, a drug store, a bank, a movie theater, a five-and-dime, and other variety stores.
 Join us for a walking tour of the old downtown area and the historic buildings that were once a part of the mill town.
 Learn about the history of this area, and see what’s happening in the old downtown today.
 This tour will be led by a local historian and LeAnne Johnson, the Swannanoa Valley Museum Director.